By Sally Robertson, BSc

-Myelin is a lipid and protein sheath-like material that forms an insulating cover that surrounds and protects nerve fibres.
+Myelin is a sheath-like material that forms an insulating and protective coating around nerve fibres.
 Myelin is vital to the normal functioning of the nervous system.

-The myelin is composed of about 40% water and the dry mass is composed of about 80% lipids and 20% protein.
+Myelin is composed of about 40% water and the dry mass is composed of about 80% lipids and 20% protein.
 The mainly lipid composition of the myelin gives it a white hue, hence the reference to the brain’s “white matter.”
-The primary lipid of myelin is a glycolipid called galactocerebroside.
+The main lipid found in myelin is a glycolipid called galactocerebroside.
 Other major myelin constituents include myelin basic protein (MBP), proteolipid protein (PLP) and myelin oligodendrocyte glycoprotein (MOG).
-Within the myelin there are cross linked hydrocarbon chains composed of sphingomyelin which strengthens the myelin sheath.
+Within the myelin, there are cross linked hydrocarbon chains composed of sphingomyelin which strengthens the myelin sheath.